 ## FAQ

-What types can MCP tools return?MCP tools can return basic data types like strings, numbers, lists, and even binary media using the `Image` class.
-The return type should match the expected use by the model or interface calling it.
+What types can MCP tools return?MCP tools can return strings, numbers, lists, dicts, and binary media through the `Image` class.
+The return type should match what the calling model or host expects.

 ## Summary